RAD750/tracer/README.md

 Warning about serial ports on the Raspberry Pi
 -------

 Usually, the default (hardware) serial port on the Raspberry Pi is called `/dev/ttyAMA0`.
-This is *not* the case on the Raspberry Pi Zero W, where `/dev/ttyAMA0` does exist, but is non-functional.
+This is *not* the case on the Raspberry Pi Zero W (and possibly others), where `/dev/ttyAMA0` does exist, but is non-functional.

-You should modify the Python scripts to use `/dev/ttyS0` instead (this also applies if you are using an USB-to-UART adapter).
+If the script hangs, after checking the hardware part (connections, pinout etc.) you should modify the Python scripts to use `/dev/ttyS0` instead (this also applies if you are using an USB-to-UART adapter).

 Also, make sure the serial console is disabled, but the serial port is enabled (use `raspi-config` to do so, and check with `dmesg |grep tty` the results).